Check dependencies for requirement

 Any item mod that injects the item into the loot pool will break the balancing of this mod, essentially making it a cheat.
 Or if a weapon is injected "together" with a vanilla gun, they will never spawn.
 Contact me if you want me to integrate it into the mod, and I'll make it obtainable through tasks.

 The same goes for any other type of mod that is technically not compatible with this.
-I really want this to be a thoroughly difficult and balanced experience, so it may not fit in that regard either.
+I really want this to be a thoroughly difficult and balanced experience, so it may not be compatible in that regard.

 Plans for future changes (in the order of priority):

-- Have other AK's that's essentially duplicates that can use scopes (let's say they have that rail attachment thingie that the base ones don't)
+- Have other AK's that are essentially duplicates that can use scopes (let's say they have that rail attachment thingie that the base ones don't)

 - Make it so that there are certain rules to when SMG's can be in the secondary slot, for instance only if they don't have certain attachments.